alucchi/Foundations_Deep_Learning_course/README.md

 - 02/12/2024 (Monday): CA on Generalization bounds I + II
 - 19/12/2024 (Thursday): QA on Reguarlization and Architectures

 **A 50% score on HW sets is required to participate in the final exam.
-A score of 3 out of 6 is required at the exam to pass the class.**
+A 50% score on the exam is required to pass the class.**

 ## Exam
 Date for written exam: Thursday, February 6, 2025, 10-12 a.m., Spiegelgasse 5, room 05.002.